Alert 1 of 1

 In whatever comes our way

-If you are ready for the wind in your hair and to cruise down the highway, a motorcycle might be just up your alley.
+If you are ready for the wind in your hair and cruising down the highway, a motorcycle might be just up your alley.
 I have always wanted a motorcycle but am afraid I am too small to hold one up and control it.
 When I was a kid, my dad, uncle, brother and cousins all had motorcycles of some sort or another.
 I was just happy to ride on the back.
 My PawPaw would sometimes ride his motorcycle out to Noodle, Tx, where I grew up and take me for a ride into Merkel for an ice cream from the DQ or just ride around the countryside.
 Those are some of my all-time favorite memories with my arms wrapped around his waist and laying my head on his back.

 If you’re ready to start making some of these memories for yourself, we’re here to help!
 I have compiled a step-by-step guide for buying a motorcycle, complete with useful tips to help you make a purchase you’ll enjoy for years to come.